Captison/takedown/readme.md

 ### Undocumented Stuff

 Much of Takedown runs off of config settings as it is intended to operate as declaratively as possible.

-As I'm sure you will discover, there are options in the config that are not documented here.
-These options may be changed completely or removed entirely in the future.
-Please note that anything not documented here is subject to breaking change at **any** semver level.
+There are many more options in config not documented here, but please note that those and any other undocumented behavior/feature/bug is subject to breaking change at **any** semver level.

 ## Final Notes